paulohdev21/paulohdev21/README.md

 ## 🚀 Philosophy

-> _""Programming is not just about writing code.
+> _"Programming is not just about writing code.
-It's about learning, building projects, and constantly improving as a developer.""_
+> It's about learning, building projects, and constantly improving as a developer."_

 ---

-⭐ If you like my projects, consider starring a repository
+⭐ If you like my projects, consider **starring a repository**

- 🤝 Always open to learning, collaborations, and new ideas
+🤝 Always open to **learning, collaborations, and new ideas**